-In a 2009 study, for instance, researchers named a number of inflammatory conditions that were improved with probiotics (including lactobacilli and bifidobacteria, the two most commonly found in yogurt and in supplements).
+In a 2009 study, for instance, researchers named a number of inflammatory conditions that were improved with probiotics (including lactobacilli and bifidobacteria, the two most commonly found in yogurt and supplements).
 They noted that they can help reduce diarrhea in children and lower the risk of traveler’s diarrhea in adults.
 Supplementation with probiotics has also been found to help reduce the risk and severity of allergies, particularly dermatitis.

 Researchers later discovered in an animal study that probiotics improved chronic inflammatory disease by changing the communication between the immune system and the brain.
 When they gave subjects probiotics, symptoms like fatigue and depression—which are commonly associated with inflammatory diseases like rheumatoid arthritis and inflammatory bowel diseases—subsided.

 A more recent 2017 study review provided even more direct evidence that probiotics tame inflammation.
-Researchers examined data from 20 studies, and found a significant reduction in C-reactive protein measurements following the administration of probiotics.
+Researchers examined data from 20 studies and found a significant reduction in C-reactive protein measurements following the administration of probiotics.

 Certain spices have anti-inflammatory properties.
 If you add these to your meals more often, they can help you keep your immune system working normally.
 Some good options include:

-10. Take care of your teeth and gums.
+10. Take Care of Your Teeth and Gums

 You may have heard that gum disease can increase your risk of heart attack and stroke.
-That’s because the bacteria that causes gum disease can travel through the bloodstream to affect other systems in the body, and also because the resulting inflammation can lead to high blood pressure and heart failure.
+That’s because the bacteria that cause gum disease can travel through the bloodstream to affect other systems in the body, and also because the resulting inflammation can lead to high blood pressure and heart failure.

 “People with periodontal disease have elevated levels of systemic inflammatory markers, such as C-reactive protein” researchers wrote in a 2006 study, “and treatment for periodontal disease has been reported to decrease systemic inflammation levels.”

-11. Treat high cholesterol.
+11. Treat High Cholesterol

-If you have high cholesterol levels, it’s important to get them under control, as they can increase your risk of chronic inflammation.
+If you have high cholesterol levels, it’s important to get them under control as they can increase your risk of chronic inflammation.

 Researchers call inflammation LDL “bad” cholesterol’s “partner in crime” when it comes to things like heart disease.
 Without inflammation, high cholesterol wouldn’t be nearly as dangerous as it is.